jfpoilpret/fast-arduino-lib/examples/complete/Conway/README.md

     > make CONF=ATtiny84-Release fuses
     > make CONF=ATtiny84-Release flash

-The first command sets the fuses of the MCU and is mandatory the first time yuou upload the program; you won't have to repeat this command on later uploads.
+The first command sets the fuses of the MCU and is mandatory the first time you upload the program; you won't have to repeat this command on later uploads if you change the program.

-Note that these make targets simply delegate all the work to the well-known `avrdude` binary, which should be properly installed on your Linux box.
+Note that these "make targets" (`fuses` and `flash`) simply delegate all the work to the well-known `avrdude` binary, which must first be properly installed on your Linux box.

 <a name="challenge"></a>The challenge